bayramenes/lispy/README.md

 I will start documenting from Chapter 6 since chapters before aren't really a thing but more like introduction to C and so on...

+CHAPTER 6 BONUS:
+1. support for decimal numbers
+2. support for the modulo operator
+3. changed the grammar from polish notation to conventional notation